kodlian/Eki/README.md

 Delicious wrapper for grand central dispatch.

 ## TODO
-The current project works only for OS X. But the code haven't any dependance with Cocoa and should be able to compile for iOS
+The current project works only for OS X. But the code haven't any dependance with Cocoa and should be able to compile for iOS.